Rappsilber-Laboratory/XiSearch/README.md

     LABEL:HEAVY::SYMBOL:Un15;MODIFIED:U;MASS:151.950668375
     LABEL:HEAVY::SYMBOL:On15;MODIFIED:O;MASS:240.138831835

 This will then be used in the search to match heavy version of proteins, while still allowing the program to match the light versions.
+This can also be used to support SILAC labelling.
+In this case, only the amino acids affected by the label need to be redefined.

 #### Changing or adding new entries to the graphical config interface
 The options in the drop-down menus and lists of the interface may be edited according to your needs.